kvyatkovskys/KVKCalendar/README.md

 # KVKCalendar

 **KVKCalendar** is a most fully customization calendar and timeline library.
-Library consists of four modules for displaying various types of calendar (*day*, *week*, *month*, *year*).
+Library consists of five modules for displaying various types of calendar (*day*, *week*, *month*, *year*, *list of events*).
 You can choose any module or use all.
 It is designed based on a standard iOS calendar, but with additional features.
 Timeline displays the schedule for the day and week.

+**Additional features:**
+- [x] Dark mode
+- [ ] Skeleton loading
+- [x] Custom event view
+- [x] Custom date cell
+- [x] Custom header view and collection view
+- [x] Custom calendar localization
+- [x] Ability to set a divider line
+- [x] UIMenu support in event view (iOS 14.0 and above)

 ## Need Help?